Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples

-While making the conformal predictor robust to a range of worst-case distributions at calibration time allows maintaining coverage under the worst-case distributions, these approaches have two shortcomings: 1.
-Natural distribution shifts are difficult to capture mathematically, and models like covariate-shifts or adversarial perturbations do not seem to model natural distribution shifts (such as that from ImageNet to ImageNetV2) accurately.
-2. Calibrating for a worst-case scenario results in an overly conservative conformal predictor that tends to yield much higher coverage than desired for test distributions that correspond to a less severe shift from the source, which comes at the cost of reduced efficiency (i.e., larger set size, or larger confidence interval length).

-In contrast, our method does not compromise the efficiency of the conformal predictor on easier distributions as we recalibrate the conformal predictor separately for any new dataset.
+While making the conformal predictor robust to a range of worst-case distributions at calibration time allows maintaining coverage under the worst-case distributions, these approaches have two shortcomings: First, natural distribution shifts are difficult to capture mathematically, and models like covariate-shifts or adversarial perturbations do not seem to model natural distribution shifts (such as that from ImageNet to ImageNetV2) accurately.
+Second, calibrating for a worst-case scenario results in an overly conservative conformal predictor that tends to yield much higher coverage than desired for test distributions that correspond to a less severe shift from the source, which comes at the cost of reduced efficiency (i.e., larger set size, or larger confidence interval length).
+In contrast, our method does not compromise the efficiency of the conformal predictor on easier distributions as we recalibrate the conformal predictor for any new dataset.

-A related problem is to predict the accuracy of a classifier on new distributions from unlabeled data sampled from the new distribution~\citep{deng2021AreLabelsAlways,chen2021MANDOLINEModelEvaluation,jiang2021AssessingGeneralizationSGD,deng2021WhatDoesRotation,guillory2021PredictingConfidenceUnseen,garg2021LeveragingUnlabeledData}.
+A related problem is to predict the accuracy of a classifier on new distributions from unlabeled data sampled from a new distribution~\citep{deng2021AreLabelsAlways,chen2021MANDOLINEModelEvaluation,jiang2021AssessingGeneralizationSGD,deng2021WhatDoesRotation,guillory2021PredictingConfidenceUnseen,garg2021LeveragingUnlabeledData}.
 In particular, \citet{garg2021LeveragingUnlabeledData} proposed a simple method that achieves state-of-the-art performance in predicting classifier accuracy across a range of distributions.
 However, the calibration problem we consider is fundamentally different than estimating the accuracy of a classifier.
-While predicting the accuracy of the classifier would allow making informed decisions on whether to use the classifier for a new distribution, it doesn't provide a solution to recalibrate.
+While predicting the accuracy of the classifier would allow making informed decisions on whether to use the classifier for a new distribution, it doesn't provide a solution for recalibration.